EFI system partition: macOS on Intel (x86 and x86-64)

 On Apple Mac computers using Intel x86-64 processor architecture, the EFI system partition is initially left blank and unused for booting into macOS.

 However, the EFI system partition is used as a staging area for firmware updates and for the Microsoft Windows bootloader for Mac computers configured to boot into a Windows partition using Boot Camp.

 Custom Apple UEFI firmware named iBoot controls the logic for finding and loading bootloaders. iBoot will select the desired bootloader (potentially configured via Startup Keyboard Combinations or NVRAM), optionally falling back to either the internal macOS Installation, or a recovery system called recoveryOS.

 Older pre-UEFI Apple–Intel architecture machines required the EFI system partition to be formatted in HFS+.
 Third-party bootloaders needed to be "blessed" by a special ioctl command before becoming bootable by the firmware, a relic of the System Folder blessing from Classic Mac OS.
 There are otherwise no limitations to what kinds of EFI operating system or bootloader an Intel-based Apple computer can run.

 iOS, iPadOS, macOS on Apple silicon (AArch64)

-Devices using Apple silicon (AArch64) such as iPhones, iPads and all Mac computers from 2023 onward do not contain EFI/UEFI functionality and subsequently do not use EFI system partitions.
+Devices using Apple silicon (AArch64) such as iPhones, iPads and all Mac computers from 2023 onward do not contain EFI/UEFI functionality and consequently do not use EFI system partitions.